Anushadhirde/Semantic_Segmentation_for_Road_Scene_Understanding/README.md

 everything  into  folders  and  used  a  custom  data  loader  to  make  sure  each image matched with the right mask.

-●  Download  IDD Part 2  from  Kaggle  .
+●  Download  IDD Part 2  from  Kaggle.

 ●  Organize the dataset into folders: images/ and masks/.

 ●  Ensure that each image has a corresponding segmentation mask.

 ## Data Preprocessing and Augmentation